harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/resource-access-restrict.md

 title: Resource Access Restrict
 ---

-The AWS Resource Access Restrict Chaos experiment allows you to create network access restrictions by selectively blocking incoming or outgoing traffic from a security group associated with a specific service
+The AWS Resource Access Restrict chaos experiment allows you to create network access restrictions by selectively blocking incoming or outgoing traffic from a security group associated with a specific service

 ![Resource Access Restrict](./static/images/resource-access-restrict.png)